Our Team

 Daniela Urbina, BA

-BASE Camp Facilitator & Resource Coordinator
+BASE Camp & Resource Coordinator

 Daniela has been a member of the Oak Learners staff since 2022.
 She grew up in Colombia; she is a Psychologist from La Sabana University.
 She also took Homeschooling and Child Neurodevelopment, Neuroeducation and Neuropsychology courses at Ceenford and a study at the Queensland University of Technology about Inclusive Education: Essential knowledge for success.
 She co-founded a non-profit foundation, where she developed and implemented some social impact projects, gave speeches, and created dynamic activities.
 She has experience working with kids between 15 months to 15 years old.